-• Visual distractions that cause people to take their eyes off the road
+• Visual distractions that cause people to take their eyes off the road.

-• Cognitive distractions that divert people’s minds from driving safely
+• Cognitive distractions that divert people’s minds from driving safely.

-distracted driving causesNow some distractions fall into all three categories.
-Take texting while driving, which not only distracts a user’s visual senses but also causes them to take their hands off the driving wheel and renders them unable to focus.
+distracted driving causesSome distractions fall into all three categories.
+The best example is texting while driving.
+Not only does it distract a user’s visual senses, but it also causes them to take their hands off the wheel making them unable to steer correctly.
 That’s why texting while driving is one of the leading causes of driving accidents.

 Common distractions include:

-• Using the navigation device
+• Using a navigation app

 • Fatigue

-• Personal Grooming
+• Personal grooming

 • Engaging with other people on board the vehicle